 Growing up in Chicago, I learned about city life, loyalty to the Cubs and the joy of riding a bike around the neighborhood.
 Today I still live in the Chicagoland area and find joy in these little things, always surrounded by others in genuine community.

-It has taken me most of my life to discover how to best "do me" - a life that now includes writing, implementing initiatives, gathering resources and intently listening to the stories of others.
+It has taken me most of my life to discover how to best "do me" - a life that now includes facilitating groups, writing content, gathering resources and intently listening to the stories of others.

-My deepest desire is for others to know God and become all they were designed to be.
+My deepest desire is for others to have an unencumbered life, in abundance, and become all they were designed to be.

 Yep, that's me, the toddler!
 Because my Dad died when I was just eight, I so wonder what I saw as I stared at him here.